-Ebonyi records 81 Lassa fever cases in 3 months – The Sun Nigeria
+Ebonyi records 81 lassa fever cases in 3 months – The Sun Nigeria

 Chijioke Agwu, Abakaliki

-The Mangament of the Alex Ekwueme Federal University Teaching Hospital Abakaliki (AE-FUTH) at the weekend said the hospital had recorded 81 new cases of Lassa fever virus between January this year and the present month, March 2020.
+The Alex Ekwueme Federal University Teaching Hospital Abakaliki (AE-FUTH), Ebonyi State, has recorded 81 new cases of lassa fever between January and March.

 Ogah said the situation was getting out of hand because of lack of equipment needed in treating the virus.